ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Narration**:
-"QVS-CBOM tells you WHERE algorithms are used and WHAT they're doing.
+"Aqua-CBOM tells you WHERE algorithms are used and WHAT they're doing.
 REGO lets you create nuanced rules based on context.
 MD5 for file integrity checks?
 Maybe OK.
 MD5 for password hashing?
 Absolutely not.
 REGO enforces these business logic rules that go beyond simple allow/deny lists."

 **Example Output**:
 ```